HVAC contractors in

 Licensing Requirements

-Arizona requires Residential Contractor (R-39 HVAC) or Commercial Contractor (K-39 HVAC) license.
-Must pass trade exam and business management exam.
-4 years experience or technical education required. $75 application fee, $160 license fee.
-Biennial renewal required.
+Arizona requires Residential Contractor License (R-39 HVAC) or Commercial Contractor License (C-39 HVAC).
+Must pass business management and trade examinations, show 4 years experience or complete approved apprenticeship. $300 application fee, 2-year renewals with continuing education requirements.

 Permit Requirements